 Kane’s latest book is Total Volunteer Force: Lessons from the US Military on Leadership Culture and Talent Management, which was published in July of 2017 by the Hoover Press.
 In 2013, he co-authored with Glenn Hubbard the book Balance: The Economics of Great Powers from Ancient Rome to Modern America.
 Balance has since been released as a trade paperback and translated into five languages.
 In 2012, Kane authored Bleeding Talent, about leadership in the US military.

-Kane has published scholarly research on immigration policy, national security, entrepreneurship, and economic growth.
-Dozens of media outlets have cited his research, including the Wall Street Journal, the Washington Post, and the New York Times.
-He has provided commentary for ABC, CBS, CNN, C-SPAN, FOX News, National Public Radio, WSJ Opinion Journal, and Bloomberg TV.
+Dozens of media outlets have cited Dr. Kane’s research, including the Wall Street Journal, the Washington Post, and the New York Times.
+He has provided commentary for ABC, CBS, CNN, C-SPAN, FOX News, NPR, and Bloomberg TV.

-Kane earned a PhD in economics from the University of California at San Diego.
+Kane earned a PhD in economics from UC San Diego.
 He is also a graduate of the US Air Force Academy.
-He currently lives in Vienna, Virginia, with his wife, Hiromi, and their children.